Murphy Center: Basketball

 The first basketball game at Murphy Center featured the MTSU men's team hosting Vanderbilt on the arena's opening night.
 The Commodores defeated the Blue Raiders 69–57.

-Murphy Center has hosted countless basketball games, and a few of those have been sold out.
+Murphy Center has hosted many basketball games, a few of which have been sold out.
 The largest crowd ever to witness a game on the hardwood of Monte Hale Arena was 11,807 on February 26, 2004, when the Blue Raiders defeated the WKU Hilltoppers 73–59.
 Other sold out sporting events include the women's basketball team's game on November 25, 2009, against the Tennessee Lady Vols.
 A crowd of 11,802 witnessed a close game but UT victory, 69–52.

-The arena has also hosted the Ohio Valley Conference men's basketball tournament three times: 1975, 1985 and 1987; and hosted the Sun Belt Conference men's and women's basketball tournaments in 2006.
+The arena has hosted the Ohio Valley Conference men's basketball tournament three times: 1975, 1985 and 1987.
+It hosted the Sun Belt Conference men's and women's basketball tournaments in 2006.

-Monte Hale Arena also serves as home to the Tennessee Secondary School Athletic Association's (TSSAA) boys and girls Division I state high school basketball championships each March.
+Monte Hale Arena also serves as home to the Tennessee Secondary School Athletic Association's (TSSAA) boys' and girls' Division I state high school basketball championships each March.